saxonbeta/qnotero/readme-src.md

 --%
 ## What is Qnotero?

 Qnotero provides lightning quick access to your Zotero references.
 Zotero is an excellent open source reference manager, but it lacks a simple and direct way to access your references at the click of a button.
-Qnotero lives in the system tray and allows you to search through your references by Author, Year of Publication, and/or DOI, etc. If a PDF file is attached to a reference you can open it directly from within Qnotero, if not the URL of the reference is opened instead.
+Qnotero lives in the system tray and allows you to search through your references by Author, Year of Publication, and/or DOI.
+If a PDF file is attached to a reference you can open it directly from within Qnotero, if not the URL of the reference is opened instead.

 Freely available under the [GNU GPL 3](http://www.gnu.org/copyleft/gpl.html).